-Sudbury is identified as a lower priority growth area in the Metropolitan Area Planning Council's 2008-2030 Regional Plan, MetroFuture.
+Sudbury, circled in red, is identified as a lower priority growth area in the Metropolitan Area Planning Council's 2008-2030 Regional Plan, MetroFuture.
 Sudbury is bypassed by the primary regional Transportation Corridors and is identified as possessing Priority Conservation Areas of significant natural, scenic, agricultural, and recreational value.
 (MAPC 2008:13)